 The pandemic times pose special challenges for all of us.
 Under the given circumstances, we found feasible solutions that enable us to ensure good quality teaching and to continue working on research projects.

 We hope that you make good progress in your studies and remain actively connected to our department online.
-We ask for your understanding that due to the hygiene regulations we will be able to offer on-site courses primarily to the first-year students.
+We ask for your understanding that due to the hygiene regulations we will be able to offer only single on-site courses.

 No, unfortunately not.
 Due to limited on-site operations, studying on the campus is not possible.